zowe/docs-site/docs/user-guide/configure-zos-system.md

 ...
 ```

-If you have not run `ZWESECUR` and are configuring your z/OS environment manually the following steps describe how to configure the cross memory server for SAF.
+If you have not run `ZWESECUR` and are configuring your z/OS environment manually, the following steps describe how to configure the cross memory server for SAF.

 Activate the FACILITY class, define a `ZWES.IS` profile, and grant READ access to the user ID `ZWESVUSR`.
 This is the user ID that the Zowe started task `ZWESVSTC` runs under.